Drighlington Primary School, Moorland Road, Drighlington, Bradford, West Yorkshire, BD11 1JY

 Phonics is at the foundations of reading.
 In EYFS and KS1 children use the Read, Write Inc (RWI) programme to teach children how to decode and embed phonics.
 Click here to visit our phonics page.

-In Year 2 and KS2, children use Reading VIPERS during whole class reading sessions.
 Reading is pertinent to all areas of our curriculum so our whole class reading themes and some class texts are also linked to our science/history/geography/RE topics.
-They read a rich variety of texts and use these to develop the key reading strategies of:
+Children read a rich variety of texts and use these to develop the ability to retrieve information, make inferences and explain author choice.

 Reading for pleasure

-Parents and children are also included in a range of reading themed activities throughout the year and our annual Advent themed reading challenge is particularly popular in the run-up to Christmas!
+Parents and children are included in reading-themed activities throughout the year.
+Our annual Advent reading challenge is a much-anticipated event in the lead-up to Christmas!

 Impact

-Through the teaching of systematic phonics, we aim for children to become fluent in all phonics sounds by the end of KS1.
-This way, children can focus on improving comprehension and overall reading fluency as they move through KS2.
-Through engagement in reading, children build up a bank of rich vocabulary which they use in their writing and spoken language.
-Underpinning all of this is an environment which promotes a love of reading meaning children leave Drighlington Primary School as life long readers.
+Through the systematic teaching of phonics, we aim for children to become fluent in all phonics sounds by the end of KS1.
+This allows them to focus on improving comprehension and reading fluency as they progress through KS2.
+Engagement in reading helps children build a rich vocabulary that enhances both their writing and spoken language.

 How you can help your child at home